 The boiler maximum is the highest temperature that the control is allowed to use as a boiler target temperature.
-The MAX segment is displayed in the LCD while viewing the boiler supply or target and when the boiler target is boiler maximum and the boiler supply is greater than boiler maximum minus 5°F (2.5°C).
-Set the boiler maximum setting to the boiler manufacturer's recommended temperature.
-At no time does the control operate the boiler above 248°F (120°C).
+The MAX segment is displayed in the LCD while viewing the boiler supply or target and when the boiler target is boiler maximum and the boiler supply is greater than boiler maximum minus $5^{\circ}F$ (2.5°C).
+Set the boiler maximum setting below the boiler operator or aquastat temperature.
+At no time does the control operate the boiler above $248^{\circ}F$ (120°C).